-Overview
+Overview:

-The Arduino Nano is a small, complete, and breadboard-friendly board based on the ATmega328 (Arduino Nano 3.x).
+The Arduino Nano is a small, complete, and breadboard-friendly board based on the ATmega328 (Arduino Nano 3.x) or ATmega168 (Arduino Nano 2.x).
 It has more or less the same functionality of the Arduino Duemilanove, but in a different package.
 It lacks only a DC power jack, and works with a Mini-B USB cable instead of a standard one.
+The Nano was designed and is being produced by Gravitech.

-Schematic and Design:
+Schematic :